Johann Andreas Kneucker

 Johann Andreas Kneucker (24 January 1862 – 22 December 1946) was a German botanical collector who was a native of Wenkheim, a village that today is part of the community of Werbach, Baden-Württemberg.

 Up until 1923 he was a schoolteacher in Karlsruhe, afterwards working as curator of the natural history collection in Baden.
 During his career he collected plants in southern Europe and northern Africa (Sinai Peninsula).

-Kneucker specialized in the botanical family Cyperaceae (sedges).
-He created several Exsiccatae collections, and a number of his specimens are now kept in the herbarium at the Staatliches Museum für Naturkunde in Karlsruhe.
-He was founder of the botanical magazine, Allgemeine Botanischen Zeitschrift.
+Kneucker specialized in the plant family Cyperaceae (sedges).
+He edited and distributed several exsiccatae, among others Glumaceae exsiccatae: Carices exsiccatae (1896–1911) and Glumaceae exsiccatae: Gramineae exsiccatae (1900–1915).

+A number of his specimens are now kept in the herbarium at the Staatliches Museum für Naturkunde in Karlsruhe.
+He was founder of the botanical magazine, Allgemeine Botanische Zeitschrift.

 In 1905 the algae genus Kneuckeria was named in his honor by Wilhelm Schmidle (1860–1951); the plant species Linaria kneuckeri (Bornm.) is also named after him.